 Callisia repens Bianca needs to dry out between each visit with the watering can, but it does like a good drenching on watering day.
 If you often forget to water your plants, you’ll want to create a reminder on your phone or somewhere noticeable so your Bianca doesn’t get too thirsty.

-On that same note, it’s essential that you don’t water the plant too often, either.
+On that same note, you mustn’t water the plant too often, either.
 The soil does need to dry thoroughly before you give it another drenching.
+If you’re unsure whether the soil looks dry, stick a finger in the soil to check.

 Soil

 The Callisia repens Bianca needs well-draining soil so that it can dry out between each watering.
 Adding perlite or peat moss to any standard potting soil mix can help with drainage.
+However, the plant is relatively easy to grow and is not too particular about its soil.
+Just ensure the soil doesn’t remain damp and soggy for days.

 Fertilizer